AdaCore/spark2014/docs/ug/introduction.rst

   to writing, testing and proving |SPARK| programs.
 * :ref:`Formal Verification with GNATprove` describes the use of the
   |GNATprove| formal verification tool.
-* :ref:`Usage Scenarios for SPARK` lists the main usage scenarios for |SPARK|.
+* :ref:`Applying SPARK in Practice` lists the main objectives and project scenarios for using |SPARK|.
-* :ref:`Combining Formal Verification and Testing` explains how to combine the results of formal verification and classical verification by testing.